 Learn More: Look at Over the Counter (OTC) Drugs to find remedies for constipation.

 What's the bottom line on hemorrhoids?

-Prevention is key here.
-Staying at a normal weight, avoiding long periods of sitting, not straining during a bowel movement, and extra fiber in your diet can help to prevent hemorrhoids.
-If you see blood during a bowel movement (http://www.drugs.com/cg/rectal-bleeding.html), contact your doctor to rule out any complications.
-Consider using over-the-counter remedies and warm sitz baths for minor symptoms, but don't hesitate to seek out advice from your doctor, too.
+- Prevention is key.
+Staying at a normal weight, avoiding long periods of sitting, not straining during a bowel movement, preventing constipation, and adding extra fiber in your diet can help to keep hemorrhoids at bay.